 When thinking about the mass of gummy candies being shared and consumed this time of year, our Food Matters Team was reminded of the brilliant short movie, ‘Gelatine’, produced by OVER ETEN, that reports the story of how gummy candy is actually produced.
 This video is one in a series of reversed stories on sugar, crisps, and pastries – detailing the shocking truths on how gummies are made, starting from the wrapped candy all the way back to the living pig.

 Yes, that’s right, your gummy candies started out as pigs or possibly cows… gelatine is a product obtained from partial hydrolysis of collagen derived from natural sources such as skin, connective tissue, and bones of animals.
-Each of these are obtained from slaughterhouses, boiled and broken down in vats of acid before being flavored, colored, and packaged into your favorite sweet.
+Each of these is obtained from slaughterhouses, boiled and broken down in vats of acid before being flavored, colored, and packaged into your favorite sweet.

 Gelatine is a common ingredient found in sweets because it foams, gels, or solidifies into a pretty piece that slowly dissolves in the mouth, making it a tempting treat for some.